Mega Print

 Common Mistakes

-- Missing Requirements: Failing to find “hidden” requirements scattered throughout the text.
+- Missing Requirements: Not finding “hidden” requirements scattered throughout the text.
 This is the primary cause of failure in Mega Print.

-- Incorrect First Read: Spending too much time on the first few pages and rushing the end, missing critical integration constraints.
+- Incorrect First Read: Spending too much time on the first few pages and rushing the end.
+Critical integration constraints get missed.

 - Solution Fragments: Proposing multiple conflicting ways to solve similar problems because requirements appeared in different parts of the text.